VenturaNotes/Knowledge/Computer Science/Data Structures/Lehman et al/(Home Page) Mathematics for Computer Science by Lehman et al.md

 	- “Every map can be colored with 4 colors so that adjacent2 regions have different colors.” ([Lehman et al., p.
 14](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=14&annotation=U73B52YF))
 	- “Two regions are adjacent only when they share a boundary segment of positive length.
 They are not considered to be adjacent if their boundaries meet only at a few points.” ([Lehman et al., p.
 14](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=14&annotation=ET6MN35E))
 	- “A laborious proof was finally found in 1976 by mathematicians [[Appel and Haken]], who used a complex computer program to categorize the four-colorable maps.” ([Lehman et al., p.
 15](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=15&annotation=RWXWGLTG))
 	- “Two decades later a mostly [intelligible proof](https://thomas.math.gatech.edu/FC/fourcolor.html) of the Four Color Theorem was found,” ([Lehman et al., p.
-15](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=15&annotation=PS3L5EEX)“Proposition 1.1.5 (Fermat’s Last Theorem).”
+15](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=15&annotation=PS3L5EEX)“Proposition 1.1.5 (Fermat's Last Theorem).”
 (Lehman et al., p.
 15)
 - “Proposition 1.1.5 ([[Fermat's Last Theorem]]).” ([Lehman et al., p.
 15](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=15&annotation=R8Y4V6IS))
 	- There are no positive integers x, y, and z such that $x^n + y^n = z^n$ for some integer n > 2
 	- “in 1994, British mathematician [[Andrew Wiles]] gave a proof, after seven years of working in secrecy and isolation in his attic.” ([Lehman et al., p.
 15](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=15&annotation=GYTA76MA))
 - “[[Goldbach's Conjecture]]” ([Lehman et al., p.
 15](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=15&annotation=BR54DE2S))
 	- Every even integer greater than 2 is the sum of two primes
-	- “It is known to hold for all numbers up to $10^{18}$, but to this day, no one knows whether it’s true or false.” ([Lehman et al., p.
+	- “It is known to hold for all numbers up to $10^{18}$, but to this day, no one knows whether it's true or false.” ([Lehman et al., p.
 15](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=15&annotation=MCZJTQW9))
-- “For a computer scientist, some of the most important things to prove are the correctness of programs and systems—whether a program or system does what it’s supposed to.” ([Lehman et al., p.
+- “For a computer scientist, some of the most important things to prove are the correctness of programs and systems—whether a program or system does what it's supposed to.” ([Lehman et al., p.
 16](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=16&annotation=GD7Z6W6U))
 	- Efforts have been successful enough in the case of CPU chips (now routinely used by leading chip manufacturers to prove chip correctness)
 	- “Developing mathematical methods to verify programs and systems remains an active research area.” ([Lehman et al., p.
 16](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=16&annotation=AAC9XKQT))
 #### (1.2) Predicates
 - “A [[predicate]] can be understood as a proposition whose truth depends on the value of one or more variables.” ([Lehman et al., p.
 16](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=16&annotation=X27WIBEW))
-	- “So “n is a perfect square” describes a predicate, since you can’t say if it’s true or false until you know what the value of the variable n happens to be.” ([Lehman et al., p.
+	- “So “n is a perfect square” describes a predicate, since you can't say if it's true or false until you know what the value of the variable n happens to be.” ([Lehman et al., p.
 16](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=16&annotation=U364DN73))
 		- When n = 4, predicate becomes the true [[proposition]] "4 is a perfect square"
 		- When n = 5, you would get a false proposition
 - Predicates often named with a letter